wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 By mail

 Requests for divorce certificates by mail are similar to in-person requests.
-First, download the Vital Records Application Form, print and fill it out as completely as possible, and place it in a self-addressed envelope with a stamp that includes all necessary fees as stated above, a photocopy of a government-issued I. D., and mail it to:
+First, download the Vital Records Application Form, print and fill it out as completely as possible, and place it in a self-addressed envelope with a stamp that includes all necessary fees as stated above, a photocopy of a government-issued ID, and mail it to:

 Vital Statistics Services